 Woodrow Wilson was rebuilt as part of the Granite Education Center in 2005.
 The original Woodrow Wilson was opened in 1925 in South Salt Lake.

 Approximately 400 students, K – 5, attend Woodrow Wilson.
-Two full-day sessions of kindergarten are offered.
+Three full-day sessions of kindergarten are offered.
 In addition, 4 sessions of preschool for 3 and 4-year-old children are offered.

 Awards and Distinctions

 - Home of Granite’s Excel Winner and Teacher of the year for several years as well as the Utah’s Elementary Principal of the Year in 2023.

 - National Family Literacy site with ESL classes for adults, parenting instruction and side-by-side learning with their child in the classroom

 - Outstanding business partnerships with the East Millcreek Community; South Salt Lake Chamber of Commerce, Business Women’s Organization, Police, Fire and Rotary Club; O.C.
 Tanner; Boeing Airlines; the Granite Technical Institute; Priority Dispatch; and Wasatch Junior High

 Students promoted from Woodrow Wilson attend Granite Park Junior High and Cottonwood High School.